 - The $120 annual fee is waived for the first year

-- You get 9 TD Points (or a 4.5% return) per $1 spent on travel booked through ExpediaforTD – one of the richest rewards rates for travel of any credit card in Canada
+- After the welcoem offer ends, you get 9 TD Points (or a 4.5% return) per $1 spent on travel booked through ExpediaforTD – one of the richest rewards rates for travel of any credit card in Canada

 - TD Points are flexible and be booked for flights on the airline of your choice through ExpediaforTD